 Davis AI service

-The Davis® predictive and causal AI platform service delivers a comprehensive suite of AI/ML and core statistical capabilities seamlessly integrated into the Dynatrace platform.
-These essential predictive and causal analysis functions empower application creators to effectively address various use cases, including time series forecasting, learning anomaly detection models for time series data, and automated monitoring of metric behavior changes and anomalies.
+The Davis predictive and causal AI platform service delivers a comprehensive suite of AI/ML and core statistical capabilities, seamlessly integrated into the Dynatrace platform.
+These essential predictive and causal analysis functions empower app developers to effectively address various use cases, including time series forecasting, learning anomaly detection models for time series data, and automated monitoring of metric behavior changes and anomalies.

-By leveraging the Davis® AI capabilities, app developers gain direct and streamlined access to the entire AI/ML functionalities.
-This direct integration allows seamless utilization of these AI/ML capabilities within their respective apps, workflows, or Dynatrace functions, optimizing the efficiency and effectiveness of their development processes.
+App developers gain direct and streamlined access to all AI/ML functionalities when utilizing Davis AI capabilities.
+This direct integration allows developers to apply these capabilities within their respective apps, workflows, or Dynatrace functions, optimizing the efficiency and effectiveness of their development processes.

 Concepts